tposzytek/power-automate-docs/articles/ui-flows/create-processes.md

       ![Select run WinAutomation](../media/create-processes/067208afe7d9326a0b3b95d3581ffe6d.png)

 1. In the **Run WinAutomation (preview)** card, fill in the Process Path and any optional command line arguments for the WinAutomation Process that you want to run.
+Surround arguments with quotes if you expect they will contain spaces.
+Otherwise WinAutomation will treat each word as a separate argument.

       ![WinAutomation card](../media/create-processes/cc73d6d455358810b1866df97e9a95e4.png)